yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 ### PoC v2, more general

-We wanted to design more general PoC that would underline true problem of the protocol that would survive several simple countermeasures such as removal of sc_add and sc_sub functions.
+We wanted to design a more general PoC that would underline the true problem of the protocol that would survive several simple countermeasures such as removal of sc_add and sc_sub functions.
 The primary problem is the reuse of the alpha parameter in the `mlsag_sign` which should be random and never reused.

 Here follows the more general [PoC v2](https://github.com/ph4r05/ledger-app-monero-1.42-vuln/blob/3e615bbfe4c4112ddc9e4099a1ba8378f37ab90b/poc.py#L205), which is described later.